 FREQUENTLY ASKED QUESTIONS

-How does the application and funding process work?
+How does the FRLF application and funding process work?

-The Fund and its processes are designed to minimize burdens for both applicants and Funding Partners.
-Applicants complete a single, brief application to be considered on a rolling basis by participating Funding Partners.
+The FRLF and its processes are designed to minimize burdens for both applicants and Funding Partners.
+Aligned applicants are invited to complete a single, brief application to be considered on a rolling basis by participating Funding Partners.

-The Fund’s Management & Liaison team oversees the application and review process, provides resource navigation to grantees, and works with referral partners and technical assistance providers.
+The Fund’s Management & Liaison team oversees the application and review process and provides support and resources to grantees.

 How can jurisdictions or nonprofits apply for funding?